sarajag/foundry-samples/samples/microsoft/infrastructure-setup/17-private-network-standard-user-assigned-identity-agent-setup/README.md

   **Limitations:**
-  - Class A subnet support is only available in a limited number of regions and requires your subscription id be allowlisted.
-Please fill out [**this form**](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR9ZHnlM2xH1ElCCWV7X_lllUNzJLV0FJWU4zSjVKUFpQUUJPQTlGOVVMSC4u) if you are interested in getting access.
+  - Class A is supported in a subset of regions supported by the Azure AI Foundry Agent service.
   - The capability host sub-resources of Resource/Project must be deleted before deleting the Resource/Project resource itself.
 You can use the script __deleteCaphost.sh__ located in this folder to delete it.